 A toddler's natural urge to mimic can be a good thing.
-Repeat a few new words to him each day, and he'll pick them up right away.
+Repeat a few new words to them each day, and they'll pick them up right away.

 But copycatting can also backfire.
 Stub your toe and yell, "S%$t!" and you're bound to hear the word pop out of your child's mouth at some point.

 Be careful not only about what you say but also about what your friends say in front of your child.
 Filter TV shows, radio shows, and music your child is exposed to, even if it's just playing in the background.
 If it's within earshot, it's fair game for your child's ears.

 Each toddler is a unique little person.
 They don't act the same -- or look the same -- as any other child their age.

 Your child also grows at a different pace than their peers.
 They may tower over all of their friends or lag a little behind them in height.
 Your child's growth chart -- kept up by your pediatrician -- keeps track of all that.

 You're probably very familiar with growth charts by now.
 Here's a reminder of what they're used for:

 - Measuring your child's height, weight, and head circumference

 - Comparing their weight and height with the measurements of other kids their age

 - Tracking their height and weight as a percentile; if their weight is in the 50th percentile, it means 50% of kids their age weigh more than them, and 50% weigh less.